 Grosvenor House Hotel is one of London's most respected five-star hotels.
 Afternoon tea is served in The Park Room & Library which has the feel of a British stately home with views overlooking Park Lane and Hyde Park.

-Grosvenor House Hotel offers a traditional afternoon tea for the grown-ups (see my Anna's Tea review) with a silver three-tier cake stand and all you would expect.
+Grosvenor House Hotel offers a traditional afternoon tea for the grown-ups with a silver three-tier cake stand and all you would expect.
 And the children can choose something different but still very special.

 But why Grover's tea?
 The reason is this young person's delightful tea is named after the hotel's eponymous British Bulldog, Grover.
 And what child wouldn't love their own Grover to take home?
 This special afternoon tea includes a small soft toy version of Grover for each child to keep.